juliandavid-garcia/First_milestone_project/README.md

 ## Testing
- All the features of this project have been tested  in order to make sure that  they respond effectively.
-Therefore, user can move from page to page since all of them are interconnected.
+ -All the features of this project have been tested  in order to make sure that  they respond effectively.
+Therefore, users can move from page to page since all of them are interconnected.

 In the case of the cv feature.
 The document is open in a different window, giving the user the chance to download the document in a pdf format.

 1 contact form: